allipsee/Character-Limiter-Bot/README.md

 To make the bot online as I said above you must copy the `Token` of the bot the big blue button I said in the end, and then you must download an editor for programming, in my opinion the best is `Atom`.
 For you that you have a different one it is completely fine!
 Do whatever I say in your editor.
 Now paste the entire code from bot.py in a file on the editor, (make sure the file is .py or it won't work) and scroll down until you see this: https://gyazo.com/874da132a1a0cb51e6a3b37ea3952e26 .
 Where it says `Token` put the token of your bot!
 Then run the code and the bot should be online!
 Make sure to do .help so you can see the commands. **DO NOT CHANGE ANYTHING IN THE CODE OR THE BOT WONT WORK.
 I AM NOT REPSONSIBLE FOR WHAT YOU DO IN THE CODE BUT YOU CAN COME HERE AND COPY THE RIGHT ONE**

 # BOT IS STILL IN DEVELOPMENT

+**NOTE** EVERY TIME THE BOT GOES OFFLINE AND THEN YOU RUN THE CODE TO BE ONLINE, YOU MUST SET THE LIMITS AND EVERYTHING YOU HAD SET FROM .help
+AGAIN